Paul Scully: Member of Parliament

+At the snap 2017 general election, Scully was re-elected with an increased vote share of 51.1% and a majority of 12,698.

 In June 2017, comments made by Scully at an election hustings event and on a regional BBC politics programme relating to building a new hospital in Sutton were criticised by health campaigners as representing an acceptance of closing some existing local medical facilities, such as the St Helier Hospital.
 Scully said that he was still committed to retaining facilities at the St Helier Hospital, where he had previously volunteered.

+In September 2017, he was appointed as the Prime Minister's Trade Envoy to Brunei, Thailand and Burma, and was the Parliamentary Private Secretary to Baroness Evans, the Leader of the House of Lords between November 2017 and January 2018.

-On 15 December 2017, Scully was confirmed as the Conservative Party's new Vice Chairman for London, following the sacking of Stephen Hammond two days earlier for his failure to vote with the Government on a key vote relating to the United Kingdom departing the European Union.
-He helped manage the Conservative Party's campaign in the 2018 London local elections, in which the party registered their lowest ever number of seats in the capital, but made a number of gains on Sutton Council.
+On 15 December 2017, Scully was confirmed as the Conservative Party's new vice-chairman for London, following the sacking of Stephen Hammond two days earlier for his failure to vote with the Government on a key vote relating to the United Kingdom departing the European Union.
+He helped manage the Conservative Party's campaign in the 2018 London local elections, in which the party registered its lowest-ever number of seats in the capital, but made a number of gains on Sutton Council.

-Scully was re-elected in Sutton and Cheam at the 2019 general election, albeit on a slightly reduced vote share.
+At the 2019 general election, Scully was again re-elected, with a decreased vote share of 50% and a decreased majority 8,351.

 In February 2020, Scully joined the Department for Business, Energy and Industrial Strategy as the Parliamentary Under-Secretary of State for Small Business, Consumers and Labour Markets, succeeding Kelly Tolhurst.
 He was also appointed to the position of Minister for London, succeeding Chris Philp.